Vaginismus physical therapy: how pelvic floor therapy and vaginal dilators can help

 Vaginismus physical therapy may help if you have sexual pain.
 Erin’s true story of how vaginismus physiotherapy helped her enjoy sex again.

-The following conversation has happened countless times in the last four months of my life:
+The following conversation has happened more times than I can count over the last few months:

 “I can’t; I have physical therapy.”